khanshoaib3/minecraft-access/doc/SET_UP_ON_WINDOWS.md

 This tutorial tries to guide you step by step on how to set the whole thing up.
 This tutorial is for Windows system.

 If you want to chat with other this mod's users and developers, please join [our Discord server](https://discord.gg/yQjjsDqWQX).
-If you know where this tutorial could be improved, please let us know in Discord as well.
+If you know where this tutorial could be improved, please let us know as well.

 > The paragraphs in the block quotes are additional nonsense.
 > They do not provide help with the installation, but they can give you a little more insight into things that are relevant.